 The footings and foundation walls supported by such footings should be reinforced to bridge anomalies "soft areas" in the material, in consultation with the project structural engineer.
 Footings and foundation walls shall be reinforced, especially at segments where footings founding soils are comprised of partly structural fill and partly undisturbed native soil.

-Prior to pouring footings concrete, the subgrade should be inspected and approved by a geotechnical engineer or a representative of geotechnical engineer.
+Prior to pouring footings concrete, the subgrade should be inspected and approved by a geotechnical engineer or a geotechnical technician directed and supervised by the geotechnical engineer.

 5.3 Structural Fill